 Different gut flora in autistic children

 Kids with autism have bee found to have different gut flora.3 The pathogenic bacteria called "Clostridia," as well as the lesser-known bacteria called Sutterrella was abundant in their guts.
 One study done by The Ohio State University Wexner Medical Center’s Nisonger Center 2017 4 showed that restoring the gut flora with a mixture of healthy bacteria can help change GI disorders that often accompany autism, and there is also a huge brain-gut connection in which microbes play a big part.
-Not only does bacteria help us digest our meals properly, but as the microbes break down food, they release waste products that travel through our bloodstream to the brain and impact our mood by stimulating the vagus nerve which affects the brain.
+Not only do bacteria help us digest our meals properly, but as the microbes break down food, they release waste products that travel through our bloodstream to the brain and impact our mood by stimulating the vagus nerve which affects the brain.
 Many of the bacteria waste products are neurotransmitters that have the ability to influence our moods in both those with autism and those without it.
 Anxiety, depression, hostility, and improving problem-solving can often be helped greatly by changing the bugs in our gut.
 Certain bacteria in the gut release serotonin and gamma-aminobutyric acid (GABA), both of which can change the mood.
 I have witnessed this first hand.

 Mary fed her boys tons of kefir and cultured vegetables and they got lots of exercise which helps your microbes, too.
 Those boys transformed, and not just a little; it turned their lives around.
 I have another story that a mom sent to me that I'd love to share with you.